intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 on their experience with implementation and deployment of the protocol.

 Maintenance does not necessarily involve the development of new versions of protocols or protocol specifications.
-For instance, RFC 793 {{?TCP=RFC0793}}
-remains the canonical TCP reference, but a large number of update and extension RFCs together document the protocol as deployed.
+For instance, the most effective means of dealing with a defective implementation in a peer is often to email the developer of the stack.
+It is far more efficient in the long term to fix one isolated bug than it is to deal with the consequences of workarounds.

 Neglect can quickly produce the negative consequences this document describes.
 Restoring the protocol to a state where it can be maintained involves first